SysKitTeam/docs-point/releases/point-2022-2-2-release-note.md

 See detailed step-by-step instructions on how to upgrade SysKit Point in the [upgrade article](../installation/upgrade-syskit-point.md).

+## SysKit Point Power BI App
+**New version of SysKit Point Power BI app is available**!
+Find out what's new in the latest [release note](../power-bi-app/releases/power-bi-app-21-release-note.md).

 ## Improvements & Bug Fixes

 **New options are added for Lifecycle Management Archive action!**